Some salt water taffy is vegan, but most isn’t.

 Possible Non-Vegan Ingredients

-Taffy also often contains artificial colors and palm oil.
+Taffy also often contains white sugar, artificial colors, and palm oil.

 Artificial colors (e.g. Blue 2, Red 40, Yellow 5, etc.) are all synthetic ingredients derived from fossil fuels.
 Due to safety concerns, they have been continually tested on animals for as long as they’ve been around.